 Isn’t that beautiful – just beautiful.

-In the next few blog posts I talk about change.
-Although my blogs are written with a focus on the visual arts, they apply to what is happening today.
+In my upcoming blogs I talk about change.
+Although they were written with a focus on the visual arts, they apply to what is happening today.
 The way we look at things now may not be the way we look at things someday in the future – once the uncertainty and fear are in the past, once things “get back to normal”, once we finally get to the end of this road.
 My hopes are as Kitty O’Meara suggests, at the end of the road will be healing, that art will be a healing source, and that we may all gather together at the end of the road focused on the beauty in the world.